Skip to content

 • Driver.show (see below) will use this context to set the right data to the right output.

-• The context can dynamically change without needing to reboot or recompile! e.g. changes in pin allocations, leds per pin, RGB or RGBW, or DMX lights like moving heads.
+• The context can dynamically change without needing to restart or recompile! e.g. changes in pin allocations, leds per pin, RGB or RGBW, or DMX lights like moving heads.

 The Art-Net driver is currently working like this, to be added to Parallel LED Driver and parallel IO (P4).